strawberry-graphql/strawberry/docs/types/resolvers.md

-The _self_ argument is a bit special here, when executing a GraphQL query, in case of resolvers defined with a decorator, the _self_ argument corresponds to the _root_ value that field.
+The _self_ argument is a bit special here, when executing a GraphQL query, in case of resolvers defined with a decorator, the _self_ argument corresponds to the _root_ value of that field.
 In this example the _root_ value is the value `Query` type, which is usually `None`.
 You can change the _root_ value when calling the `execute` method on a `Schema`.
 More on _root_ values below.